a-bangk/snippets.eu/README.md

 mariadb

 ## Production
-Branch production is run on coolermaster as a service.
+Branch production is run on my local server as a service.
 Configuration is in

 ```
 /etc/systemd/system/snippets-website.service